 Summary

-Certain species of bamboo can be kept as indoor bamboo plants but be aware that you will have to take good care of them, maintain them in certain conditions, and will only be successful if you choose the correct species and make sure you take note of the advice given about their dormancy periods and care issues.
-I personally do not recommend keeping an outdoor plant indoors but to be honest I would like to try indoor bamboo plants.
-As I have a small house I may give it a go with my species of dwarf bamboo that I have in the garden… just so that I can test it out!
-I would love to have a large bamboo in the house but I would be really upset if I killed any of my bamboo plants by moving them indoors.
+Certain species can be kept as indoor plants but be aware that you will have to take good care of them, maintain them in certain conditions, and will only be successful if you choose the correct species and make sure you take note of the advice given about their dormancy periods and care issues.
+I personally do not recommend keeping an outdoor plant indoors but to be honest I would like to try it out myself.
+As I have a small house I may give it a go with my dwarf species from the garden… just so that I can test it out!
+I would love to have a large plant in the house but I would be really upset if I killed it.

-If you are looking for container and potted bamboo plants, you will be interested in the ornamental bamboo and container bamboo sections of this site that give more species lists and guides for outdoor plants that can be maintained in containers.
-My section on bamboo types will give you information on the running bamboo and the clumping bamboo species differences and some of these other pages will prove useful to you in the care of your bamboo plants.
+If you are looking for container and potted bamboo, you will be interested in the ornamental and container sections of this site that give more species lists and guides for outdoor plants that can be maintained in containers.
+My section on types will give you information on the running and clumping species differences and some of these other pages will prove useful to you in the care of your plants.

-I also have a few pages based around the tropical indoor bamboo plants called Lucky Bamboo if that is where your interest lies.
+I also have a few pages based around the tropical plants called Lucky Bamboo if that is where your interest lies.